Pony-House/Client/README.md

 # Pony House

-A Cinny fork Matrix client focusing primarily on simple, elegant and secure interface.
-The main goal is to have an instant messaging application that is easy on people and has a modern touch.
+A Cinny fork Matrix client, focused on being a completely customizable open source superapp with everything you need to be happy in your online life with your friends.

 <img align="center" src="https://github.com/Pony-House/Client/blob/dev/docs/assets/preview-1.png?raw=true" height="380">